shakacode/react_on_rails/README.md

 ## Project Objective

-To provide a high performance framework for integrating Ruby on Rails with React via the [**Webpacker**](https://github.com/rails/webpacker) gem especially in regards to React Server-Side Rendering for better SEO and improved performance.
+To provide a high performance framework for integrating Ruby on Rails with React via the [**Webpacker**](https://github.com/rails/webpacker) gem, especially regarding React Server-Side Rendering for better SEO and improved performance.

 ## Features and Why React on Rails?